Aveek-Saha/DuskPlayer/README.md

 # Upcoming Features
 Some new features and under the hood stuff that have already been implemented.
 They'll be included in the next update
+* Brand new theme!
+The Disco theme changes the background color based on the song album art.
+Select it from the themes menu.
 * Search for songs from the search bar.
 * The progress bar now feels more responsive when seeking.
 * Setting are now stored in a JSON store instead of in files.